horse jumps

 Do Some People Really Lay Horses for a Living?

-And of course in a literal sense there are people who lay horses for a living – the bookies!
-Whether this is the huge online platforms like Bet365 or the guy you see at the racecourse with his odds board and wads of notes, they tend to do very nicely out of it thank you very much.
+In a literal sense, there are people who lay horses for a living – the bookies.
+Whether they’re prominent online platforms like Bet365 or the individuals you encounter at the racecourse with their odds boards and wads of notes, bookmakers tend to thrive in this endeavor.

-However, it is the professional punter using betting exchanges we are focused on here and the kind of strategies they use to make a living from laying.
+However, our focus here is on professional punters utilizing betting exchanges and the specific strategies they employ to make a living from laying.

 The Expert Strategies for Laying Horses